aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 -  Proposers are expected to give reasonable time for consideration, that is, time and opportunity for core developers to review and give their opinion on the PR.
-   Ten working days excluding week-ends constitute "reasonable time" in the above sense.
+   21 days constitute "reasonable time" in the above sense.
    The period resets at every new change made to the PR.
    It starts only when all GitHub checks pass.
 -  During this period, the PR can be merged if it has an approval and no rejection, but should be